EvaMaeRey/gguke/README.md

 ## **Chord info input**

-First, something I’m very excited about, a new-chord ingestion proposal… - it’s just text.
+First, something I’m very excited about, a new-chord ingestion… - it’s just text.
 Here’s a C major fingering, where first line is whether string is played or not.
-There are four strings across, the number indicates where on the fret board the specific finger should be
+There are four strings across, the number indicates where on the fret board the specific finger should be placed:
-placed:

 ``` r
 CM <-